realadammatthew/humbleberger/src/copy/what-is-sin.md

 We live in a world full of brokenness.
 We see injustice, violence, selfishness, and pain all around us.
 But the Bible teaches that the root cause of all of it is something deeper—something inside us.
 That problem is called **sin**.

 **Sin is not just doing bad things—it’s the condition of being separated from God.** It is a spiritual sickness that touches every part of human life.
 And yet, the good news is that God hasn’t left us in this condition.
-Through **Jesus (Yeshua), the Messiah**, God offers us a way back to healing and wholeness.
+Through **Yeshua, the Messiah**, God offers us a way back to healing and wholeness.

 ---